ChristiLewis/roster-rooster/README.md

 * There are no badges at this time.

 ## Features
-* node.js practice & README file expediting
+* node.js practice & HTML file expediting

 ## Contribute
 * We are open to contributions, please contact the student, ChristiLewis.